abaczko/VLBIcalib/README.md

 It has only been tested on a small amount of datasets, so you may have to change them according to your needs.

+For the imported modules to be found the repository has to been added to the local PYTHONPATH variable.

 ## Requirenments
 - astropy, numpy
 - ParselTongue: for information about installation please see https://github.com/kernsuite-debian/parseltongue